 4. Ditch These Ingredients

 If you’re prone to pseudofolliculitis barbae, there are a few ingredients that could actually be keeping you stuck with razor bumps.
 After consulting with your doctor for treatment options, check your body products for esters, ceramides, amino acids, glycerin & fatty acids - body washes, lotions, and shaving cream with these ingredients could be the root cause of your condition.
-Our new Microbiome Balancing Cleanser is free from these known triggers to help you cleanse chin to toe with confidence.
+Microbiome Balancing Cleanser and Bikini & Body Bump Eraser are free from these known triggers to help you care for skin from chin to toe with confidence.

 5. Get Your Shave Routine On Point